 4. Women Are More Quad- and Hip-Dominant

 Women’s quads and hips tend to be stronger than the hamstrings and other muscle groups at the back of the body.
 Because of this, women tend to activate their quads more during lower body exercises.
 This can lead to muscular imbalances and injuries.
 In fact, women training are more likely than men to tear their ACL due to an overreliance on their quads and less power output from their hamstrings.
 (7)

-As such, women should adjust their training to focus more on the hamstrings, glutes, and other posterior muscle groups.
+As such, women should adjust their training to focus more on the hamstrings, glutes, and other posterior muscle groups, including the lower back.
 This doesn’t mean they should completely forgo exercises like back squats, especially if they plan to compete in powerlifting or Olympic weightlifting.
-But they should add more posterior chain exercises like hip thrusts, lying leg curls, good mornings, and Romanian deadlifts to balance out the front and back muscle groups.
+But they should add more posterior chain exercises like hip thrusts, lying leg curls, good mornings, Romanian deadlifts, and lower back exercises to balance out the front and back muscle groups with proper form.

 5. Women Are More Flexible Than Men

 Women tend to have better flexibility than men, so they may not have to focus quite as much on stretching or mobility.
 These activities have benefits, such as improved blood flow to the muscles and better ranges of motion.
 But it may not be necessary for women to do activities like yoga very frequently.
 However, incorporating active recovery into their routine can be beneficial.
 Active recovery is a good way to increase blood flow (this will majorly help with your muscles repairing themselves) and includes everything from walking to hiking, foam rolling, stretching, doing mobility exercises, and gentle yoga.